ProSource | 9/12/2015 | Expert Advice

 You can incorporate just about any type of flooring into a transitional design and it will work well so long as the room is balanced with it.
 You can stick with hardwood of any style or go with carpet.
 Tile and vinyl can also be just as workable in a transitional space.
 And of course, laminate is always an option as well.

 Review inspiration images and the hottest trends in flooring.
 Add what you like to your myProSource Project Center.
-Then contact or visit your local showroom to consult with their team and get connected with a trade professional for your new home design.
+Then contact or visit your local showroom to consult with your team and get connected with a trade professional for your new home design.

 Whether you are updating a little or doing a full-scale remodel, you’ve come to the right place.
 Browse stunning spaces created by ProSource trade professional members.
 Get inspiring tips and advice from experienced design specialists.
 Share your ideas with friends and family.
 Stay on budget with wholesale prices on more than 40,000 products.